VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter13.md

 ```

 The child nodes of the node item specified by `itemParent` are the searching
 range, and the string pointed to by text is the searching content.
 `SendMessage` function will return the handle of the found node item if
 succeeds, and return zero for if fails.

 The difference of `TVM_FINDCHILD` from `TVM_SEARCHITEM` is that `TVM_FINDCHILD`
 only searches in the child nodes, while `TVM_SEARCHITEM` searches in the whole
 sub-tree.

 ### Comparing and Sorting

 The tree view control with `TVS_SORT` style automatically sorts the node items.
 When the application uses `TVM_ADDITEM` message to add a node item, the item
 are sorted according to adding sequence if the control has not `TVS_SORT`
 style; and sorted according to string comparison if the control has `TVS_SORT`
 style.

 The string comparison function of the tree view control determines sorting
 order of the strings.
-The initial string comparing function is strncmp, and the
+The initial string comparing function is `strncmp`, and the
 application can set a new string comparing function of the tree view control by
 sending `TVM_SETSTRCMPFUNC` message: